pakeke-constructor/ideas/emergence.md

 # OPINION: Emergence in games

-Emergence is not needed for a good game.<br>
+Emergence is not needed for a good game.
+And we know this, because there are plenty of successful games out there that are non-emergent.
+(Some examples being: Super Meat Boy, the whole Call of Duty franchise, Mario Kart)

 But as an indie developer, we are in a field where we **NEED** to put ourselves ahead by taking risks.
 If we don't, we will be outcompeted by others similar to us.

 Emergence offers us a way to create way more gameplay opportunities, for very little cost.
-As an indie dev, creating extra gameplay without needing to expend vast amounts of resources is very important.
+As an indie dev, creating extra gameplay without needing to expend vast amounts of resources is very useful.

 But... what *IS* Emergence in a game context?<br>
-It's quite hard to define!
+Emergence itself is quite hard to define!

 So in this blog post, I'll examine a few examples of good emergence from existing games, and cherry pick what I think is the good stuff.